Uzbekistan, Republic of

 Depreciation and amortisation

 For tax purposes, depreciation/amortisation is calculated with application of rates defined by the Tax Code.
 If depreciation for accounting purposes is charged at higher rates (compared with the Tax Code rates), the difference is treated as a temporary difference for CIT purposes (i.e. deducted in future periods).

-Depreciation is calculated from a month following the month when the asset was put into use until it is fully depreciated, disposed of, or written off.
+Depreciation is calculated from the date on which the asset was put into use until it is fully depreciated, disposed of, or written off.
 The maximum annual depreciation rates applicable to different types of fixed assets are outlined in the table below.

 |Depreciable item||Rate (%)|